Legal Consultant, MTAS865.974.0411 | 1610 University Avenue, Knoxville, TN 37921

 Stephanie Allen OHara

 Stephanie Allen OHara joined MTAS staff in the Knoxville office as a legal consultant on January 1, 2010.
-Effective November 1, 2013, Stephanie became the Legal Program Manager at MTAS.
 Stephanie graduated from the University of Tennessee, Knoxville with a bachelor’s in business administration.
 While pursuing her undergraduate degree, she interned with the U.S. Congress and Philip Morris USA.
 She received her Doctor of Jurisprudence and Master of Business Administration from the University of Tennessee, Knoxville.
-While in law school, Stephanie interned with Oak Ridge National Labs; Retired Judge James Beckner, Third Judicial District Criminal Court; Chancellor Telford Forgety, Jr., Fourth Judicial District; Judge Benjamin Strand, Jefferson County General Sessions; as well as several law firms.
+While in law school, Stephanie interned with Oak Ridge National Labs; Former Judge James Beckner, Third Judicial District Criminal Court; Chancellor Telford Forgety, Jr., Fourth Judicial District; Judge Benjamin Strand, Jefferson County General Sessions; as well as several law firms.
 Prior to joining MTAS as a legal consultant, Stephanie served as a judicial clerk to Justice Sharon Lee on the Tennessee Supreme Court and Tennessee Court of Appeals.
-In her spare time, Stephanie enjoys volunteering with charities and many outdoor activities, including snow skiing, hiking, wakeboarding, and dragon boating.

 Assistant Director, MTAS865.974.9853 | 1610 University Avenue, Knoxville, TN 37921